Hosting and bandwidth provided by MacAce.net.

 If you're not sure which iPod you have, each can be externally identified precisely enough for the purpose of determining the needed headphone jack parts by the model number on the back.
 For example, the iPod touch 4th Gen and 4.5/5th Gen is model number A1367.

-EveryiPod.com's Ultimate iLookup feature also can identify all iPod models by EMC number, order number (referred to as "model" in software on iPod touch models), and the last three or four characters of their serial numbers as well (the last three characters for models with eleven character serial numbers and the last four characters for models with twelve character serial numbers).
+Everyi.com's Ultimate iLookup feature also can identify all iPod models by EMC number, order number (referred to as "model" in software on iPod touch models), and their serial numbers, as well.

 Headphone Jack Replacement Instructions, Services & Parts